 Hummus and pita chips are one of my party favorites, but as both are off limits in the Whole30 plan, I decided to create my own version for party snacks!
-My paleo pumpkin hummus was tasty enough, even my kids were dipping into it!
+My paleo pumpkin hummus dip recipe was so tasty, even my kids were dipping into it!

 Fresh pumpkin is seasonal, and so if you don’t have a stray pumpkin floating around from Thanksgiving, you’re going to want to find the canned variety.
 I found organic pumpkin puree (no spices or sugar added) in the baking section with the other pie fillings.